 Alternatively, guided self-help CBT is another option.
 In this format, participants are usually given a manual to work through on their own, along with the opportunity to attend some additional meetings with a therapist to help guide them and set goals (

-The self-help form of therapy is often cheaper and more accessible, and you can also find websites and mobile apps that offer support.
-Self-help CBT has been shown to be an effective alternative to traditional CBT (23,
+The self-help form of therapy is often cheaper and more accessible, and there are websites and mobile apps that offer support.
+Self-help CBT has been shown to be an effective alternative to traditional CBT (24,

 It teaches people to regulate their emotional responses so that they can cope with negative situations in daily life without binging (

-A study including 44 women with BED who underwent DBT showed that 89% of them stopped binge eating by the end of therapy, although this dropped to 56% by the six-month follow-up (
+A study including 44 women with BED who underwent DBT showed that 89% of them stopped binge eating by the end of therapy, although this dropped to 56% by the 6-month follow-up (

-However, there is limited information on the long-term effectiveness of DBT and how it compares to CBT and IPT.
+However, there is limited information on the long-term effectiveness of DBT and how it compares with CBT and IPT.

 Summary DBT sees binge eating as a response to negative experiences in daily life.
-It uses techniques such as mindfulness and the regulation of emotions to help people cope better and stop binging.
+It uses techniques like mindfulness and the regulation of emotions to help people cope better and stop binging.
 It is unclear if it is effective in the long term.

-Behavioral weight loss therapy aims to help people lose weight, which should reduce binge eating behavior by improving self-esteem and body image.
+Behavioral weight loss therapy aims to help people lose weight, which may reduce binge eating behavior by improving self-esteem and body image.

-The intent is to make gradual healthy lifestyle changes in diet and exercise and monitor food intake and thoughts about food throughout the day.
-Weight loss of about 1 pound (half a kilogram) per week is expected (
+The intent is to make gradual healthy lifestyle changes in regards to diet and exercise, as well as monitor food intake and thoughts about food throughout the day.
+Weight loss of about 1 pound (0.5 kg) per week is expected (

 While weight loss therapy may help improve body image and reduce weight and the health risks associated with obesity, it has not been shown to be as effective as CBT or IPT at stopping binge eating (